Impact of facial landmark localization on facial expression recognition: Impact of landmark localization on facial expression recognition

 \subsection{Impact per landmark}

-In this evaluation, we assess the impact of errors in facial landmarks detection on facial expression recognition using the linear regression analysis.
-For each of the 68 landmarks, we calculate a regression coefficient based on the detection error of facial landmarks on all face alignment approaches relative to the accuracy of facial expression recognition.
-The importance of a facial landmark is assessed according to the rank of its regression coefficient in relation to other facial landmarks.
-Figure \ref{heatmap_impact} shows the importance of facial landmarks to preserve facial geometry according to head pose variations (first line) and facial expressions (second line).
+\benjamin{To study the impact of each of the 68 landmarks, we use linear regression and compute regression coefficients based on the FLL error of all approaches and the accuracy of FER.
+The importance of a landmark is evaluated according to the rank of its regression coefficient.} Figure \ref{heatmap_impact} shows the importance of facial landmarks to preserve facial geometry information according to head pose variations (first row) and facial expressions (second row).